hist3907b-winter2015/module1-principlesofopenaccess/exercises.md

 10. Go to your repository online.
 Refresh the page.
 Your notes are now online.
 The final step is the 'narrative' of your notetaking.
 I often make blog posts to remind myself of what I was doing, what I was thinking, and to gather together links to useful resources etc. The narrative part of your open notebook ecology could be done as a new note, or a blog post.
 Your choice.
 Explain your tagging system, and link to your repository.

+*Postscript to this exercise* Read James Baker's piece on ['Preserving Your Research Data'](http://programminghistorian.org/lessons/preserving-your-research-data) and, when you come to start working on your final project, see if you can apply his lessons to organizing your research.

 ## EXERCISE 4: forking & contributing to a repository
 In this exercise, I would like you to